NXX39

 • An optional precision that gives the minimum number of digits to appear for the b, B, d, i, o, u, x, and X conversions, the number of digits to appear after the decimal-point character for a, A, e, E, f, and F conversions, the maximum number of significant digits for the g and G conversions, or the maximum number of bytes to be written for s conversions.
 The precision takes the form of a period (.) optionally followed either by an asterisk * (described later) or by an optional nonnegative decimal integer; by one of:

-• an optional length modifier followed by a an asterisk * (described later);
+• an optional length modifier followed by an asterisk * (described later);

-• an optional length modifier followed by a u and an * (described later);
+• an optional length modifier followed by a caret^ (described later);

 • or, a nonnegative decimal integer.